How Trump Successfully Manipulated Willing and Greedy Networks

 “If we made any mistake last year, it’s that we probably did put too many of his [Trump’s] campaign rallies in those early months and let them run,” Jeff Zucker said at Harvard Kennedy School, according to BuzzFeed.
 “Listen, because you never knew what he would say, there was an attraction to put those on the air.”

-“Trump delivered on PR, he delivered on big ratings.
+“Trump delivered on PR; he delivered on big ratings.
 Zucker said.
 Zucker denied that he helped secure coverage of Trump on CNN or that the network’s constant coverage helped him clinch the Republican nomination.”

 It’s also worth remembering that Trump’s book, The Art of the Deal, was written in 1987 by a ghostwriter, Tony Schwartz, who did not have flattering things to say about the man he spent 18 months with as part of his research.

-Trump’s career as a real estate developer in Manhattan was marked by “conflicts of interest, power plays, politics, personalities and near-criminal behavior that resulted in three FBI investigations (but no indictments) of Trump’s various real estate deals., according to a review of the book, “Donald Trump: Master Apprentice.”
+According to a review of the book Donald Trump: Master Apprentice, Trump’s career as a real estate developer in Manhattan was marked by “conflicts of interest, power plays, politics, personalities, and near-criminal behavior that resulted in three FBI investigations (but no indictments) of Trump’s various real estate deals.”

-Trump was always in the shadows and gave the impression that he was just one step ahead of the law.
+Trump was always in the shadows, giving the impression that he was just one step ahead of the law.
 In an earlier 1985 article for New York magazine, Schwartz had written that Trump was “a ham-fisted thug who had unsuccessfully tried to evict rent-controlled and rent-stabilized tenants from a building that he had bought on Central Park South.
 Trump’s efforts—which included a plan to house homeless people in the building to harass the tenants—became what Schwartz described as a “fugue of failure, a farce of fumbling and bumbling.”

 LEAVE A REPLY